wylfen/mpdnotify/README.md

 `git clone git://github.com/vehk/mpdnotify.git`

 ### Usage
-Configure the script by editing the 'mpdnotify' file.
+$XDG_CONFIG_HOME/mpdnotify.conf is created the first time the script is executed.
+Edit it to match your system setup.

 The only thing left to do is to set up a program that will run the script whenever a new song is playing.